The 4 Major Challenges of Real-Time Sanctions Screening

 To remain competitive in today’s fast-paced economy, organizations face significant challenges, many of which are interconnected.
 In terms of compliance and risk management, companies must have not only the capacity to accurately identify customers and vendors, but also the ability to quickly process transactions for goods and services while minimizing the risk of running afoul of numerous rules and regulations that sometimes accompany such transactions.

-The solution to meeting these needs must offer a delicate balance between risk management and speed.
+The increased data to monitor and the government crackdown on violations points to the need for a solution that balances between risk management and speed.
 It must also address four major challenges of incorporating real-time screening, including:

 1. Managing the Vastness of Data Sources